kriszyp/lmdb-js/README.md

 Once you have opened a database, you can store and retrieve values using keys:

 ### Values
 You can store a wide variety of JavaScript values and data structures in this library, including objects (with arbitrary complexity), arrays, buffers, strings, numbers, etc. in your database.
-Even full structural cloning (with cycles) is an optionally supported.
-Values are stored and retrieved according the database encoding, which can be set using the `encoding` property on the database options.
+Even full structural cloning (with cycles) is optionally supported.
+Values are stored and retrieved according to the database encoding, which can be set using the `encoding` property on the database options.
 By default, data is stored using MessagePack, but there are several supported encodings:

 * `msgpack` (default) - All values are stored by serializing the value as MessagePack (using the [msgpackr](https://github.com/kriszyp/msgpackr) package).
 Values are decoded and parsed on retrieval, so `get` and `getRange` will return the object, array, or other value that you have stored.
 The msgpackr package is extremely fast (usually faster than native JSON), and provides the most flexibility in storing different value types.
 See the Shared Structures section for how to achieve maximum efficiency with this.
 * `cbor` - This specifies all values use the CBOR format, which requires that the [cbor-x](https://github.com/kriszyp/cbor-x) package be installed.
 This package is based on [msgpackr](https://github.com/kriszyp/msgpackr) and supports all the same options.